APA Q & A

 Q: Are there any benefits for students?

 A: Alternatives offers a $500.00 per semester scholarship for fully trained staff (up to $1,000.00 per calendar year).
-Additionally, we offer hiring incentives upon completion of training and the first performance evaluation, as well as a raise or bonus at each subsequent, trimesterly performance evaluation.
-Staff receive two bonuses annually to help with transportation expenses like fuel and bus passes.
-Finally, there are many perks staff are offered for working at Alternatives for People with Autism including: provided meals, the opportunity to dine with the residents both at the agency as well as in the community, and to attend events, camp, the zoo and the State Fair with residents.
+There are many perks staff are offered for working at Alternatives for People with Autism including: provided meals, the opportunity to dine with the residents both at the agency as well as in the community, and to attend events, camp, the zoo and the State Fair with residents.

 Q: What are the requirements to apply?